telegex/telegex/README.md

 This library is a client implementation of the official bot API, without any encapsulation.
 Original flavor!

+## A little more cautious 😝

 The models and APIs of this library are all constructed by DSL (well-designed macros) and contain complete typespecs.

-## A little more cautious 😝

-This library **fully supports** Bot API version **4.9**, but some of these methods still lack testing.
+It **fully supports** bot API version 4.9 and will continue to support the latest version.

+However, there are still some methods that lack testing, so I must remind everyone to be careful.
+If you encounter a bug, please report it in time.

 ## Webhook support?